KristoforMaynard/SublimeAutoDocstring/README.md

 --------

   - `style`: can be 'google', 'numpy', or 'auto' for auto-detection based on the other docstrings in the module.
 A fallback can be specified with something like 'auto_google' in case auto-detection fails.
 Default is auto_google.
+  - `template_order` (boolean): If true, then reorder section to the same order that they appear in the style's template.
+If false, section order of existings docstrings is preserved.
+Default is false.

 Coming Soon
 -----------